nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A feature introduced in 3GPP Release 12 to improve the battery life of IoT (Internet of Things) devices by minimizing energy consumption.
       The device stays dormant during the PSM window.

+   Predicted GPS (P-GPS)
+      A form of assistance provided to devices trying to obtain a :term:`Global Navigation Satellite System (GNSS)` fix, where the device can download up to two weeks of predicted satellite Ephemerides data.
+      It enables devices to determine the exact orbital location of the satellite without connecting to the network every two hours with a trade-off of reduced accuracy of the calculated position over time.
+      It is available through :term:`nRF Cloud`.

    Preview Development Kit (PDK)
       A development platform used for application development.
       A Preview Development Kit uses an engineering sample of the chip and it is not production-ready in comparison to the Development Kit that uses a production-ready version of the chip.